 Required signatories on agreements

 The President and University Treasurer are authorized signatories on agreements for partnerships and cross-border activities.
-The Office of International Partnerships will secure the signature of either the President or the University Treasurer once the agreement terms have been finalized and approved by IU’'s General Counsel.
+The international partnerships staff will secure the signature of either the President or the University Treasurer once the agreement terms have been finalized and approved by IU's General Counsel.

 The Vice President for International Affairs also signs all agreements for partnerships and cross-border activities.
 Deans and other representatives of IU academic programs or offices may also sign agreements as they deem appropriate.